Britain's new PM May gives Johnson big job, says needs time before Brexit talks

 In phone calls with German Chancellor Angela Merkel and French President Francois Hollande, May said she needed time.

-"On all the phone calls, the prime minister emphasized her commitment to delivering the will of the British people to leave the European Union," a spokeswoman for May said.
+"On all the phone calls, the prime minister emphasised her commitment to delivering the will of the British people to leave the European Union," a spokeswoman for May said.

 "The prime minister explained that we would need some time to prepare for these negotiations and spoke of her hope that these could be conducted in a constructive and positive spirit."